pauliusrauba/LLMs_interface/README.md

 This repository contains our implementation of [Redefining Digital Health Interfaces with Large Language Models](https://arxiv.org/abs/2310.03560).

-We demonstrate how LLMs can use tools, implemented using langchain.
+We illustrate how LLMs can use digital health tools, implemented using langchain.

 To get this up and running: